- Background Information

 4.1.2 Salary packaging benefit items with the University salary packaging provider is available to all continuing staff, and to fixed-term staff employed for a contract period of more than 12 months and paid through the University’s payroll system.

 4.1.3 Salary packaging the benefit item of superannuation is available to all employees and will be facilitated by the University, if permitted by the staff member’s fund.
 Casual staff may be eligible to contribute to superannuation to the employer nominated fund.
-Provisions on salary packaging superannuation in line with this clause are covered within the University Policy on Superannuation.
+Provisions on salary packaging superannuation in line with this clause are covered within the University's Superannuation Policy.

 4.2 Salary and the Effect of Salary Packaging on other Entitlements